glowkeeper/P3D/docs/labs/week1Session2.md

 ### Ray Tracing

-A ray tracing algorithm compute what colour is seen at a 3D position along a line (or ray).
+A ray tracing algorithm computes what colour is seen at a 3D position along a line (or ray).
 Hence, the basic steps to create a ray tracer are:

 1. Calculate the ray from the eye to the pixel
 2. Determine which objects the ray intersects